ONSdigital/eq-author-terraform-gcp/README.md

     - `react_app_firebase_project_id`
     - `react_app_firebase_api_key`
 - Create a bucket for the terraform state called `<project_id>-terraform`
-- Create a cloud build trigger, use this repo as the source and the cloudbuild.yaml in the repo root.
+- Create a cloud build trigger for this repo, set either cloudbuild.yaml or cloudbuild-prod.yaml for the env you want to build.
 Add the following environment varibles to the trigger
     - _BUCKET (The bucket to store the terraform state eg. `<project_id>-tfstate`)
     - _PREFIX (The folders path in the bucketfor the state eg. `terraform/state`)
     - _PROJECT_ID (Your project id)